 Girls Crushing It is a nonprofit on a mission to empower girls to flex their leadership muscles through entrepreneurship and increase the pipeline of female business leaders.

 After starting an origami business at their school and quickly saturating the market, Christophe and Sophie Davis pitched their mother, Roxanne, on the idea of taking them and their "business partners" to sell their products at a local farmers market.
 The experience was a success on many levels - it sparked an awareness in the girls that not only could their ingenuity be monetized, but entrepreneurship was empowering.

-Inspired to cultivate the entrepreneurial spirits of girls, they founded the nonprofit Girls Crushing It (GCI).
+Inspired to cultivate the entrepreneurial spirits of girls, Roxanne founded the nonprofit Girls Crushing It (GCI).
 Since its incorporation in 2018, GCI has educated hundreds of girls in entrepreneurship and their alumni have delivered pitches and sold products to more than 10,000 customers at pop-up shops in San Francisco, Santa Clara, Lafayette and Orinda.
+Most recently, Girls Crushing It partnered with Nasdaq Entrepreneurial Center to deliver virtual programming to girls around the world.

 Girls Crushing It is a 501(c)(3), and our tax ID number is 83-1702472.